Stay up to date with our sustainability research – join our newsletter here.

 The outcomes and lessons learned will be communicated with the vision of reproducing the positives in the developed and developing world.

-Maria was interviewed by CNBC news in June 2020.
-Read – In cities around the world, living walls and green barriers could lift our moods and help tackle pollution.
+CNBC news interviewed Maria in June 2020.
+They spoke to her about her project and linked it up to other global efforts to combat air pollution.
+Look here to read: In cities around the world, living walls and green barriers could lift our moods and help tackle pollution.

 Maria del Carmen Redondo Bermudez